 - Traditional 4-4-2.
-This is a formation that I use currently as it is all-rounded and provides good width across the entire pitch.
+This is a formation that I use in the picture above.
+It is all-rounded and provides good width across the entire pitch.
 It is especially good if you have wingers that are fast and can provide quality crosses.

 - 4-4-2 diamond.
 This is one that you can use if you don’t have quality wingers.
 As this formation has no width, your fullbacks definitely need to have good attacking prowess and push up to contribute to the attack.
 The defensive midfielder (DMF) lies deep in midfield to protect the defense.
-And the attacking midfielder (AMF) creates the plays and supplies the forwards with opportunities.
+The attacking midfielder (AMF) instigates the plays and feeds the ball to the forwards.

 - 4-3-3.
-When you just started out in PES Club Manager, you may have players that are only suitable to play in the wing forward position (LWF and RWF), and not in the left or right side of midfield (LMF and RMF).
+You may have players that are only suitable to play in the wing forward position (LWF/RWF), and not in the left or right side of midfield (LMF/RMF).
 If so, consider playing 3 forwards for a more offensive playstyle.

 You can also select up to 3 defenders to join the attack during set pieces (EX-AT), which is useful for piling up more pressure during your attacks.

 You need to do your man-marking settings before every match.
 Without doing so, your players may just let the opposition run freely with the ball and no one takes responsibility to track down specific players.

 Man-marking is generally straightforward.
 You want your forwards to mark the opposition’s defenders, defenders to mark the opposition’s forwards and midfielders to mark the other midfielders.
 Avoid criss-crossing your own players when marking the opposition.